deodandem/1134/content/docs/Archive/spring-index.md

 2. Writing is revising, and the best revisions arise from collaborative efforts.
 You will learn to approach writing as a kind of dialogue with yourself, poems, poets, peers, scholars, and the world.
 The essay sequence is meant to guide you toward writing a final paper that is much more meaningful and surprising than anything you could have accomplished in isolation.

 3. You will walk away from this course with a stronger sense of what you value and why you value it.
 What makes a particular poem (or topic, or song, or subject) more powerful than another one?
 To what extent is value dependent on personal preferences?
 How do these preferences come to be, and what effects do they have on the world of poetry?
-And how can you communicate to others the importance of what you value?

-## Communications

-* Announcements will be sent via Canvas after each class detailing the assignments for the following class.
-They should also arrive in your email inbox without delay.
-* Please send all course-related communication to my email, dp625@cornell.edu.
-Do not worry about sending too many emails!
-* If you have questions that might be relevant to others in the class, ask them via #general in Slack.
-If you find an error on the website, #general is a good place to bring it up, or you can private message me on Slack.
-* Do not use Slack to private message me about anything more pressing, as I tend to have notifications off and will respond more quickly to emails.
-* I am available to meet privately via Zoom, use the link calendly.com/dp625 to schedule a meeting.
-Open office hours will occur once per week for an hour over Zoom (use the Zoom tab in Canvas), exact time pending course survey.
-* If you are unsure about your grade on an assignment or feel concerned about your grade, do not hesitate to ask me about it; I will try to give you whatever guidance is necessary to help you improve on subsequent assignments.

 ## Materials

 All readings will be made available on Canvas, linked to the schedule on this website, or uploaded to Slack.
-Please do not circulate slides, handouts, scans, or any other course materials online, as some of the material may be copyrighted and only available for private, educational use.
+Please do not circulate slides, handouts, scans, or any other course materials online.

 You are encouraged to read beyond the course materials.
 Use the library; use JSTOR, use HathiTrust and other databases.
 You can check out books from other libraries using BorrowDirect if they are currently unavailable at Cornell.